infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 "jumbotronContent": "test",
 ```

-As you can see in the example, each block/component attribute must have prefix and we ara than stacking that prefixed in the final output.
+As you can see in the example, each block/component attribute must have a prefix, and we are then stacking that prefixed in the final output.

 ### I want to override one heading attribute in my block.

-We build all our attributes by merging attributes objects in this order:
+We build all our attributes by merging attribute's objects in this order:

 * global attributes (global settings)
 * wrapper attributes